 Just been diagnosed with gestational diabetes?

-You may be completely unaware of gestational diabetes and may have stopped eating in fear of causing high blood sugar levels, consequently harming your baby.
+You may be completely unaware of gestational diabetes.
+You might have stopped eating in fear of causing high blood sugar levels, consequently harming your baby.

-You may be very emotional and may spend days crying through fear of the unknown or due to reading or hearing too many horror stories linked to gestational diabetes.
+Feeling very emotional and spending days crying through fear of the unknown.
+Or perhaps you've read or heard too many horror stories linked to gestational diabetes.

-I aim to share with you some information, support and tips based on frequently asked questions in our gestational diabetes Facebook support group.
+I aim to share with you some information based on frequently asked questions in our gestational diabetes Facebook support group.

 This information is written by myself as a mother who has been exactly where you are right now.
 I've experienced 3 gestational diabetes pregnancies and have been researching gestational diabetes for a few years now.
 I have helped and supported thousands of ladies over the past few years.
 You're not alone...